Here are some things to consider when you're about to start uni.

 You will also need to take important documents, including your passport, driving license, university admissions letter, course acceptance letter and any bursary/scholarship letters along with your insurance details.
 Don’t forget your rail card, if you have one.

-Along with this you will need to take kitchen utensils, bedroom and bathroom items, clothing and stationery. https://www.savethestudent.org/accommodation/what-to-take-to-university.html has a handy list of everything you may need.
+Along with this you will need to take kitchen utensils, bedroom and bathroom items, clothing and stationery.
+The Save the Student website has a handy list of things you may need.

 Finance and budgeting